Cal NORML Voter Guide – Primary Election 2026

 Zennon Ulyate-Crow was shot in the face with a rubber bullet while peacefully protesting ICE.
 Gen Z.

-Maria Elena Durazo’s District (withdrawn?; running for LA County supervisor)
+Maria Elena Durazo’s District (running for LA County supervisor).
+No Democratic Party endorsement in the race.

 Wendy Carrillo was a communications manager for SEIU ULTCW (United Long Term Care Workers) and a communications and social media deputy for the City of Los Angeles